emissary-ingress/emissary/docs/user-guide/grpc.md

 Ambassador `Mapping`s are based on URL prefixes; for gRPC, the URL prefix is the full service name, including the package path.

-For `Hello World`, in its [proto definition file](https://github.com/datawire/grpc-example/blob/master/helloworld/helloworld.proto), we see
+For the `hello world` method, in its [proto definition file](https://github.com/datawire/grpc-example/blob/master/helloworld/helloworld.proto), we see

 ```
 package helloworld;